yas-sim/openvino-ep-enabled-onnxruntime/README.md

 ONNX runtime is a deep learning inferencing library developed and maintained by Microsoft.
 <a href=https://github.com/microsoft/onnxruntime>'microsoft/onnxruntime' on GitHub</a>

-ONNX runtime can load the ONNX format DL models and run it on wide variety of systems.
+ONNX runtime can load the ONNX format DL models and run it on a wide variety of systems.
 It supports multiple processors, OSes, and programming languages.
 Also, ONNX runtime supports multiple `execution providers(EP)` which is the backend inferencing engine library.
 ONNX runtime supports **Intel OpenVINO toolkit**, Intel DNNL, Intel nGraph, nVIDIA TensorRT, DirectML, ARM compute library, Android neural networks API, and many more EPs.

 However, Intel OpenVINO EP is not enabled in the prebuilt binary distribution of ONNX runtime (v1.3.0).